 - Phoenix — Sydney from $543

 - Phoenix — Melbourne from $564

-Depending on where you want to go in Australia, your options for accommodation vary from standard hotels or Airbnb to wilderness lodges, resorts, lighthouses, pubs and even sheep and cattle stations.
-So, there is an accommodation for every type of traveler.
-More info about accommodation in Australia
+Depending on where you want to go in Australia, your options for accommodation vary from standard hotels or Airbnb to wilderness lodges, resorts, lighthouses, pubs, and even sheep and cattle stations.
+So, there is accommodation for every type of traveler.

 It is up to you and your budget and personal preferences.
 For budget (and young) travelers, there is some cheap accommodation to choose from, such as hostels.

-Transport in Australia varies from city to city, but most of major cities have developed commuter train and bus network, which is great for moving around when you are staying within city limits.
-There is also reliable taxi and shuttle service in every city.
-For intercity transport, we recommend air traffic, due to vast distances between large cities.
-You can still travel by road and rail to inland small towns and for visiting sites in Outback.
+Transport in Australia varies from city to city, but most major cities have developed commuter train and bus networks, which is great for moving around when you are staying within city limits.
+There is also a reliable taxi and shuttle service in every city.
+For intercity transport, we recommend air traffic, due to the vast distances between large cities.
+You can still travel by road and rail to inland small towns and for visiting sites in the Outback.

-One of these foods is certainly Vegemite, dark paste, made of vegetables, yeast and spices and mentioned in famous song ‘Down Under’ by Man at Work.
+One of these foods is certainly Vegemite, dark paste, made of vegetables, yeast, and spices and mentioned infamous song ‘Down Under’ by Man at Work.
 It is used as a food supplement for making sandwiches and toasts.
 It’s an acquired taste for non-Australians.
 Meat pies are also famous Australian food, although not entirely local.
-Chicken parmigiana is another not so authentic food here, but very popular, especially in pubs.
-You can have kangaroo meat, which is definitely Australian origin.
+Chicken parmigiana is another not-so-authentic food here, but very popular, especially in pubs.
+You can have kangaroo meat, which is definitely of Australian origin.

-Apart from, more or less, Australian food, other ethnic cuisines are very popular here, so you can have a great Mediterranean food (Greek and Italian), Chinese or Thai or any world famous chain with specific Aussie twist.
+Apart from, more or less, Australian food, other ethnic cuisines are very popular here, so you can have great Mediterranean food (Greek and Italian), Chinese or Thai, or any world-famous chain with a specific Aussie twist.

-And of course, don’t forget to try some of world known Australian wines.
+And of course, don’t forget to try some of the world-known Australian wines.